santiagobasulto/react-seed/README.md

 # React Seed

 Simple seed project to kick off a minimal ES6+React project with Webpack and Babel.
-No redux, no GrapQL, nothing but plain old React.
+No redux, no GraphQL, nothing but plain old React.

 You'll want to clone this repo and re-initialize its git history: